 The 12th Annual Robert S. Wallerstein, MD Visiting Lectureship in Psychoanalysis and Psychotherapy

-Noted clinical educator and author Deborah L. Cabaniss, MD, will be featured as the speaker at the 12th annual Robert S. Wallerstein, MD Visiting Lectureship on Psychoanalysis and Psychotherapy on Wednesday, March 8, 2017 from 1 – 5 p.m. in Cole Hall on the UCSF Parnassus Heights campus.
-Her keynote address, "Teaching Psychodynamics: Today and Tomorrow," will be followed by discussion and analysis moderated by William Wolfe, MD, and featuring Cabaniss, Adam Goldyne, MD, and Mary Margart McClure, DMH.
+Noted clinical educator and author Deborah L. Cabaniss, MD, was featured as the speaker at the 12th annual Robert S. Wallerstein, MD Visiting Lectureship on Psychoanalysis and Psychotherapy on Wednesday, March 8, 2017 from 1 – 5 p.m.
+Her keynote address, "Teaching Psychodynamics: Today and Tomorrow," was followed by a live teaching demonstration, and then discussion and analysis moderated by William Wolfe, MD, and featuring Cabaniss, Adam Goldyne, MD, and Mary Margart McClure, DMH.

 About this year's keynote speaker